 Are you a first-time traveler who wants to see the world but can't take the solo leap just yet?
 Do you work full time or have family commitments that can't take you away for an extended period of time?
-Have you missed your chance for a full semester abroad and don't want to graduate without the opportunity to internationalize your degree?
+Have you missed your chance for a full term abroad and don't want to graduate without the opportunity to internationalize your degree?

 When you embark on a field school, you join a group of 15-30 students for a 10-day to five-week program.
 Our field schools are led by CapU instructors who will teach a CapU course overseas.
 You can apply in any year of study and from any program.
 Take this opportunity to travel and see more of the world while earning credits at the same time.